WSU-kduncan/s24cicd-MattM1234/README-CD.md

 # Project Overview

-This project will generate tags using semantic versioning and push docker images to Docker Hub.
+This project will generate tags using semantic versioning and push docker images to DockerHub.
+The project will also start a webhook which will update the docker image to its latest version and message the listener of its success.

 ## How to Generate a tag in git / GitHub